mamuncoder07/CodeAlpha_CarPricePrediction/README.md

 The following preprocessing steps were performed:

-1. Checked for missing values.
+- Checked for missing values
-2. Removed unnecessary columns.
+- Created a new feature: **Car Age**
-3. Created a new feature called **Car Age**.
+- Removed unnecessary columns
-4. Converted categorical data into numerical format using One-Hot Encoding.
+- Converted categorical variables into numerical values using One-Hot Encoding
-5. Separated features and target variables.
+- Split the dataset into training and testing sets

 ---